Building an effective digital fundraising plan for your nonprofit

 Let’s break a few of these down:

-1. Google Grant offers up to $10,000 of free ads to qualified nonprofit organizations.
+1. Google Grant offers up to $10,000 of free ads per month to qualified nonprofit organizations.
 The Grant program is a great opportunity for an organization to expand its reach into the market and use search to drive donations, traffic to the website and interest in the organization.

 We recommend using Google Grant as your initial base search strategy, and then add Paid Google ads.
 Because Google gives priority to paid accounts, your Grant account ad will always show below the Google paid listings.
 Using both Grant and Paid, you can expand your reach by securing search terms you cannot get on Google Grant (mostly the higher value terms and generic terms).